galaxyproject/iwc/README.md

 ## Galaxy Workflow Best Practices

+### GOALS AND INTENDED AUDIENCE

+Galaxy Workflow Best Practices are created to help Galaxy users (such as biologists or bioinformicians), maintainers, administrators, and developers make more mindful decisions about their work and cut the cost and turnaround time of data analysis, maintenance and development.

 ### USAGE

-Galaxy Workflow Best Practices are created to help developers, maintainers and users make more mindful decisions about their work.
 The so-called Best Practices, despite their ambitious name, are not meant to be the best for everyone and for every environment.
 They are not a set of strict, dogmatic rules written by all-knowing benevolent dictator(s).
-Each specific team of developers and users should choose a style that fits them best.
-It is okay even if the team thinks long and hard a decides to **change every best practice rule to its polar opposite**.
-We consider that Galaxy Workflow Best Practices fulfilled their goal if the net result is that they helped a few teams to make thoughtful, deliberate decisions that work well for them here and now, to stick with these decisions for a sufficiently long time, and to periodically change the practices as the ever-changing nature of work and life requires it.
+Each specific team of developers and users should choose the style that works best for them long-term.

+It is perfectly fine if the team deliberately decides to **change every best practice rule to its exact polar opposite**.
+We consider that Galaxy Workflow Best Practices fulfilled their goal if the net result is that they helped a few teams make thoughtful, deliberate decisions that work well for them long-term, to stick with these decisions for as long as it makes sense, and to periodically revise these practices as the ever-changing nature of work and life requires it.

 ### REFERENCES